What’s The Fat Fox Inn like?

 With its vaulted ceiling, huge Frank Hudson bed and original wooden beams, the room really had the wow factor.
 There were lots of little things that made you want to cosy up and stay there too, from fluffy rugs to tea and coffee-making facilities and even a small book library.
 The compact bathroom had luxurious Duck Island toiletries, too.

-We visited the Fat Fox soon after the coronavirus lockdown had lifted and found a number of safety measures had been brought in to protect customers and staff.
+We visited the Fat Fox after the first coronavirus lockdown had lifted and found a number of safety measures had been brought in to protect customers and staff.
 As well as extra cleaning, a one-way system was in place in the bar and there were also floor markings to aid social distancing.
-Hand sanitisers were dotted around, too.
+Hand sanitisers were also dotted around.

 What’s the food like at The Fat Fox Inn?